kind2-mc/kind2/doc/usr/content/Home.md

 # Kind 2

 A multi-engine, parallel, SMT-based automatic model checker for safety properties of Lustre programs.
+[License information](./9_other/license.md#apache-license).

 Kind 2 takes as input a Lustre file annotated with properties to prove invariant (see [Lustre syntax](./1_input/1_lustre.md#lustre)), and outputs which of the properties are true for all inputs, as well as an input sequence for those properties that are falsified.
 To ease processing by front-end tools, Kind 2 can output its results in [XML format](./2_output/2_xml.md#xml).
+Input can also be given in the [native format](./1_input/2_native.md#native-format).

 Kind 2 runs a process for bounded model checking (BMC), a process for k-induction, and a process for IC3 in parallel on all properties simultaneously.
 It incrementally outputs counterexamples to properties as well as properties proved invariant.